MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ### Design changes

-The visual design of the UX components must often go through some sort of design review before approved.
-As such, if a pull request contains an unavoidable change to the appearance of an existing visual component, a 3/4 majority of the project maintainers must approve the pull request.
+The visual design of UX components must often go through some sort of design review before approved.
+As such, if a pull request contains an visual change to an existing component, and an application can't easily undo or turn off the change, a 3/4 majority of the project maintainers must approve the pull request.

 ### Breaking changes

-A change is considered to be breaking if it alters an API signature or behavior in such a way to break applications built on a previous release of the MRTK.
+A change is considered to be breaking if it alters an API signature or behavior in such a way to break applications built on a previous versions of the MRTK.
 If a pull request introduces a breaking change, a 3/4 majority of the project maintainers must approve the pull request.

 ### Build breaks and automation failures